afritzler/virtual-gardener-gke/README.md

 src/bin/convertkubeconfig
 ```

+The basic authentication credentials for your cluster can be found under cluster details -> "Show credentials".

 You need to enter `admin/f00bar` (from above) and it should be created at `./kubeconfig`

 #### Create GCP serviceaccount